zhangxingshuo/py-nav/README.md

-# Visual Localization and Navigation
+# Robotic Navigation with Monocular Visual Localization and External Odometry
 Navigation of a Raspberry Pi robot using monocular vision and Monte Carlo localization.

 ## Setup